RogerBW's Blog

 Some of the numbers strike me as iffy: for example, a landing speed of six metres per second, into the electromagnetic grapple, is considered dangerously fast, even though the same ships are launched down that same electromagnet at six gravities for several kilometres.
 I think most writers would just leave the numbers out, these days, and the book wouldn't be worse for it.

-There's definitely a military flavour, and you could even call this space-navy SF, but this isn't a military force even though it carries some similar characteristics.
+There's definitely a military flavour, and you could even call this space-navy SF, but this isn't a military force even though it has some similar characteristics.
 That alone would have made it worth exploring; what's more, there's a pleasing middle path between the military found-family being perfect in every way and just more abusers for Nbaro to deal with.
 Some of them are pleasant, some of them are not, but all of them have to do their jobs and there really isn't time for much else.

 This is book one of a projected series, and it ends on something of a cliffhanger, though there has been at least a basic explanation of what's going on.